BoxLang 🚀 A New JVM Dynamic Language Learn More...

 Name Type Required Default Description callback Callable true A callback to run after the resource has been transformed.
 The callback will be passed the transformed data, the original data, and the resource object as arguments.

-You can also specify post-transformation callbacks during resource creation as
+You can also specify post-transformation callbacks during resource

 argument name.